ErrorTzy/writings/notes/Metaphysics/EssenceAndModalityHandout.md

 ## The Background

 > Sometimes it is very easy to get lost in journal papers.
 I am always puzzled by the question of what's the point of this paper or topic.
 Why is this topic interesting at all?
+To answer this we need to introduce some background.

 ### Modality: